NHSDigital/integration-adaptor-lab-results/README.md

 (*) Active/Standby: The first broker in the list is always used unless there is an error, in which case the other URLs will be used.
 At least one URL is required.

-### Mongodb Configuration Options
+### MongoDB Configuration Options

-The adaptor configuration for mongodb can be configured two ways, using a connection string or providing individual properties.
+The adaptor configuration for MongoDB can be configured two ways, using a connection string or providing individual properties.
 This is to accommodate differences in the capabilities of deployment automation frameworks and varying environments.